ankitverma0810/react-ssr/README.md

 # React Server Side Rendering
 A baseline for server side rendering for your React application.
-This repo has a couple of tags that follow building full support for rendering React applications on the server.

 ## Getting started
 Clone the repo with